patrick-llgc/Learning-Deep-Learning/paper_notes/trianflow.md

 #### Technical details
 - Occlusion map, Mo
 - Flow consistency score map, Ms
+- The recovered pose from optical flow is obtained using [cv2.recoverPose](https://github.com/B1ueber2y/TrianFlow/blob/f8b3e77d172b61b5fb395801f42d2d83e61e3d0d/infer_vo.py#L270) and has [unit length t](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#gadb7d2dfcc184c1d2f496d8639f4371c0).
 - inlier score map, Mr, by computing distance map from each pixel to its corresponding epipolar line.
 [Implementation of inlier mask in code](https://github.com/B1ueber2y/TrianFlow/blob/f8b3e77d172b61b5fb395801f42d2d83e61e3d0d/core/networks/model_triangulate_pose.py#L54)
 - Angle mask: filter out points close to epipoles.
 [Implementation of angle mask](https://github.com/B1ueber2y/TrianFlow/blob/f8b3e77d172b61b5fb395801f42d2d83e61e3d0d/core/networks/model_depth_pose.py#L147)
+- During training, the sparse triangulated depth are up to scale, and the depth difference is normalized by the sparse depth value again, and thus **the depth loss is scale invariant**.

 #### Notes
-- Q: the scale normalization is there to ensure a consistent scale between depth and flow, but what ensures a scale consistency across frames? --> This is done in a similar manner to vSLAM?
+- Q: the scale normalization is there to ensure a consistent scale between depth and flow, but what ensures a scale consistency across frames? --> This seems to be learned implicitly by the depth network.
+Now the depth network only has to focus on learning the relative depth, and the scale consistency seems to be come from the continuity assumption of the network, that a continuous change in image leads to continuous change in depth prediction.
+But adding the scale consistency loss proposed in [SC-SfM-learner](sc_sfm_learner.md) does not seem to hurt?
 - The paper
 - During inference, the code actually assumes [depth predictions have consistent scale]() and thus [aligns pose to depth](https://github.com/B1ueber2y/TrianFlow/blob/master/infer_vo.py#L162).